nitrictech/docs/docs/faq.md

 Additionally, being an Open Source project, you're welcome to contribute additional services and plugins to the Nitric project to permanently add support for these integrations.

-## How do I view my deployments on the pulumi dashboard?
+## How do I view my deployments on the Pulumi dashboard?

-To view your deployments on the pulumi dashboard, you will need a pulumi access token.
-You can get this token by logging into pulumi on the browser and going to your profile settings.
+To view your deployments on the Pulumi dashboard, you will need a Pulumi access token.
+You can get this token by logging into Pulumi on the browser and going to your profile settings.
 Under the 'Access Tokens' tab click 'Create token'.

 Add the environment variable to your `~/.zshrc` or `~/.bashrc` as: